martindevans/martindevans.me/_posts/2013-01-03-Game-Developers-Don't-Make-Timetables.md

 - Basic Construct Mode (tools to create and manipulate CSG brushes)
 - Material selection for CSG brushes
 - Shape Library (a place to save and load custom shapes from, persistant)
-- <delAccount System (a centralised profile for players of Heist, for when I get bored with CSG)</del> [Steam accounts](/Heist/2013/01/09/Thinking-Aloud-About-Release/)
+- <del>Account System (a centralised profile for players of Heist, for when I get bored with CSG)</del> [Steam accounts](/Heist/2013/01/09/Thinking-Aloud-About-Release/)
 - Better Mod UI on main menu (more graphical, prettier layout, descriptions of mods, force refresh)

 ### February